The Blue Castle Chapters 23 to 44

 Introduction: Read The Blue Castle by L.M.
 Montgomery with me.
 First a Little History.

 I am re-reading The Blue Castle by L.M.
 Montgomery and decided I would write some blog posts for anyone who wants to read along with me.
-I originally was going to write these posts only in February but I have a feeling that they will stretch into March as well.
-One, I am behind on reading the book and two, that means I am behind on writing the blog posts I wanted to write for this read along.
+I originally was going to write these posts only in February, but I they will stretch into March as well now.
+One, I am behind on reading the book and two, that means I am behind on writing the blog posts I wanted to write for this read-along.

 A little history of our author